-When enabled and the pool is in Maximum Density mode, if Workload Balancing detects unused resources, it recommends powering off hosts until it eliminates all excess capacity in the pool.
-If Workload Balancing detects there is not sufficient host capacity in the pool to turn off servers, it recommends leaving the servers on until the pool’s workload decreases enough to power off servers.
-When you configure Workload Balancing to power off extra servers automatically, it applies these recommendations automatically and, consequently, behaves in the same way.
+When the pool is in Maximum Density mode, if Workload Balancing detects unused resources, it recommends powering off hosts until it eliminates all excess capacity in the pool.
+If WLB detects the pool has insufficient host capacity to shut down servers, it recommends leaving the servers on until the pool workload decreases enough.
+When you configure Workload Balancing to power off extra servers automatically, it applies these recommendations automatically and, therefore, behaves in the same way.

 When a host is set to participate in Power Management, Workload Balancing makes power-on/off recommendations as needed.
 If you turn on the option to apply Power Management recommendations automatically, you do so at the pool level.
 However, you can specify which hosts from the pool you want to participate in Power Management.

 Before Workload Balancing recommends powering hosts on or off, it selects the hosts to transfer virtual machines to (that is, to “fill”).
 It does so in the following order:

 - Filling the pool master since it is the host that cannot be powered off.

 - Filling the host with the most virtual machines.

 - Filling subsequent hosts according to which hosts have the most virtual machines running.

 When Workload Balancing fills the pool master, it does so assuming artificially low (internal) thresholds for the master.
 Workload Balancing uses these low thresholds as a buffer to prevent the pool master from being overloaded.

 Workload Balancing fills hosts in this order to encourage density.